 Goodman saw the human organism and environment in dynamic relationship.
-"If we envisage an animal moving, continually seeing new scenes and meeting new problems to cope with, it will continually have to make a creative adjustment...And the environment, for its part, must be amenable to appropriation and selection; it must be plastic to be changed and meaningful to be communities are not just inbred: they are social, moral, intellectual ... as well as biological forcing beds, self-isolating and concentrating ...
+"If we envisage an animal moving, continually seeing new scenes and meeting new problems to cope with, tation, (which closely relates to Nettings work in the Alps and the cultural ecological discourse about Bali):

+Islanding produces rapid evolutionary change and demands full use of the potentiality of a species ... closed communities are not just inbred: they are social, moral, intellectual ... as well as biological forcing beds, self-isolating and concentrating ...
 (Rexroth 1961: 22).